lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To change the size of a  row or colum of cells click in between the border of that particular row or column and drag with the mouse to give yourself room.

+To undo a selection press control +z or press the button with the arrow looping around and pointing to the left.

 Screenshot
 ----------